 LedgerSMB version numbers are in the form of Major.Minor.Patch-Optional Tag.
-So for example, the current 1.9 development release is 1.9.28-dev and the production release is 1.9.27
+For example, if the production release is 1.9.27, then the 1.9 development release is 1.9.28-dev.

 Major

 An increment in the major release number can mean significant architectural, Application Programmer Interface (API), functional, or usage changes.
 It is expected that an upgrade to a new Major version is going to be planned and tested by the user organization before upgrading.